-Introduce the movie, the characters, plot, setting and give the class any other information about the movie that they are about to watch that you think is necessary for them to know beforehand.
+Introduce the movie, the characters, plot, setting and give the class any other information about the movie that they are about to watch.
+Explain details that you think is necessary for them to know beforehand.

-Next, play the next part of the scene and pause it again after about another twenty seconds.
+Next, play the next part of the scene.
+Pause it again after about another twenty seconds.
 Have them all discuss in their teams what they will think will happen next.
-They can brainstorm their ideas for a couple minutes and have one person from each group make their prediction on behalf of their team.
+They can brainstorm their ideas for a couple minutes.
+Then, have one person from each group make their prediction on behalf of their team.

 After every team voices their prediction, unpause the clip and play the next section of the scene.
 Pause it again and give any team a point who guessed what happened in the scene accurately.

-Unpause the movie again and continue in this fashion until the movie is over (or as long as the class time allows).
-At the end of the movie predictions speaking activity, tally up all the points and give the winning team a prize.
+Unpause the movie again.
+Continue in this fashion until the movie is over (or as long as the class time allows).
+At the end of the speaking activity, tally up all the points and give the winning team a prize.